 Timber sight rails

 All painting of timber sight rails must be completed with at least 2 finish coats of water-based commercial grade white paint.
 All dirt, grime and loose, flaky paint must be removed from the surface prior to painting.
 It may be necessary to undercoat in some areas.
 All painting is to be carried out in accordance with the manufacturer’s specifications.

+Timber sight rails are a feature to assist with road / footpath alignment readability and are not a substitute for a roadside safety barrier.

 Themed street furniture (bins, seats, specialised lighting etc.)

 Council may have towns or suburbs with a particular street furniture theme.
-For details of these themes, refer to Appendix 9, 10 and 11.
+For details of these themes, refer to council.

 Wheel stops

 All wheel stops must be standard pre-cast rubber units with the top of the wheel stop being no more than 100mm above the adjacent surface.
+The type to use must be agreed with Council prior to installation.

 Wayfinding signage

 Wayfinding signage is subject to additional specifications and requirements.
-See appendices for options.
+See NZTA’s ‘Cycling network Guidance’ and HCC’s ‘Biking and Micromobility Code of Practice’. .

 Pedestrian barrier rails and handrails